 This keto cauliflower nasi goreng – low carb and tasty – might well earn a place on your regular meal rotation.
 It’s just so special!
-Nasi goreng is a delicious dish from Indonesia, which I’ve enjoyed plenty of times since moving to the Netherlands, since the Dutch are very much into Indonesian foods.
+Nasi goreng is a delicious dish from Indonesia, which I’ve enjoyed plenty of times when I was in Netherlands, since the Dutch are very much into Indonesian foods.

-Although this is a rice-based dish and you might think no way can that be low carb, swap the rice for cauliflower and it will be!
+Although cauliflower fried rice is technically a rice-based dish, you can swap the rice for cauliflower and it will be!
 Also, because this is a spicy dish (a dish with spices, not necessary ‘hot’ if you don’t want it to be) you won’t taste the cauliflower.

 What is Nasi Goreng?